-If a student becomes permanently housed before June 30, 2023 and needs access to summer school, the student is entitled to enroll in the new LEA of residence and participate in that LEA's summer school program.
+If a student becomes permanently housed before June 30, 2024 and needs access to summer school, the student is entitled to enroll in the new LEA of residence and participate in that LEA's summer school program.

-Title I set-aside funds may also be used to support students working over the summer to satisfy any Regents or graduation requirements.
+Title I set-aside funds may also be used to support students working over the summer to satisfy any Regents or graduation requirements or if students need remote learning devices to participate in remote summer learning programming.